exagil/spotify-data-analysis/README.md

 # Flask-React Docker Template

-This project is a web app built with Python backend and ReactJS frontend to be used as a starter template.
+This project is a web app built with Python backend and ReactJS frontend to visualize spotify data.

 ## Built With